-Crowdfund investing, not merely crowdfunding, can provide access to capital independent of location, and allows individuals to participate in investment opportunities currently blocked through regulation; venture capital has been mostly for the rich, ROI comes back to them and increases the concentration of wealth, if the general public began to "economically vote" for the future they want, the new wealth would be less concentrated, many people have great ideas, but have no easy way to get to venture money, such people-or most of them-do not know that Kickstarter exists and those who might support such ideas do not know that they can play directly in the venture capital game, when they do, the concentration of wealth can be altered, idea is to get ALL the world involved; potential to make a significant difference if targeted to the right areas; allows aid to reach people without being easily subverted; crowdfunding encourages entrepreneurship, adds to the diversity of products, innovations, and numbers of people in the creation and funding process, yet not clear it would have much impact on the concentration of wealth; enough discussion, just do it.
+- Crowdfund investing, not merely crowdfunding, can provide access to capital independent of location, and allows individuals to participate in investment opportunities currently blocked through regulation; - Venture capital has been mostly for the rich; ROI comes back to them and increases the concentration of wealth; if the general public began to "economically vote" for the future they want, the new wealth would be less concentrated; - Many people have great ideas, but have no easy way to get to venture money; such people-or most of them-do not know that Kickstarter exists and those who might support such ideas do not know that they can play directly in the venture capital game, when they do, the concentration of wealth can be altered; idea is to get ALL the world involved; - Potential to make a significant difference if targeted to the right areas; - Allows aid to reach people without being easily subverted; - Crowdfunding encourages entrepreneurship, adds to the diversity of products, innovations, and numbers of people in the creation and funding process, yet not clear it would have much impact on the concentration of wealth; - Enough discussion, just do it. - Kickstarter may evolve into a type of Amazon-like online store, or custom-order service to facilitate the wealthy receiving

-Kickstarter may evolve into a type of Amazon-like online store, or custom-order service to facilitate the wealthy receiving unique goods outside the mainstream production and distribution lines, but does offer a term-limited opportunity for a small company or inventor to sell a limited number of products, where they do not have the marketing capital and distribution system to reach a larger audience; offers a term-limited opportunity for a small company or inventor to sell a limited number of products, where they do not have the marketing capital and distribution system to reach a larger audience; someone with means could purchase their Kickstarter product and patent it before they do, unless patenting becomes a less expensive process, which could result in greater opportunity for individuals to attain great wealth through their inventions and products; and thus make a difference in wealth redistribution; Kickstarter is more likely to produce less necessary fancy and sophisticated businesses instead of long-term businesses; social media and development of IT could diminish the role of the banks; access to finance has not proven to lead to reduce the concentration of wealth: Kickstarter beneficiaries are likely first-world middle-class and up; situation requires a more systemic approach.
+- unique goods outside the mainstream production and distribution lines, but does offer a term-limited opportunity for a small company or inventor to sell a limited number of products, where they do not have the marketing capital and distribution system to reach a larger audience: someone with means could purchase their Kickstarter product and patent it before they do, unless patenting becomes a less expensive process, which could result in greater opportunity for individuals to attain great wealth through their inventions and products and thus make a difference in wealth redistribution: - Kickstarter is more likely to produce less necessary fancy and sophisticated businesses instead of long-term businesses; - Social media and development of IT could diminish the role of the banks: - Access to finance has not proven to lead to reduce the concentration of wealth; - Kickstarter beneficiaries are likely firstworld middle-class and up; - Situation requires a more systemic approach.

-It's already in place and effective, the only question is will it grow enough to make a difference by 2050; This can be done inexpensively, and I suspect Kickstarter is here to stay; thanks to technology, it will be easy to implement, as long as we work together; requires a legislative change to easy crowdfund investing with templates like JOBS act; more angel and other funding mechanisms are being started each year, but to affect the concentration of wealth will take a huge fundamental cultural shift about the game of business as a social enterprise; 2050 is a long time away, there is enough time to make these changes; links between inequality and new (r)evolution of the market system is not clear; not sure if will sustain in enough time to make a difference; all depends on how much we push it.
+- It's already in place and effective; the only question is will it grow enough to make a difference by 2050? - This can be done inexpensively, and I suspect Kickstarter is here to stay; - Thanks to technology, it will be easy to implement, as long as we work together; - Requires a legislative change to easy crowdfund investing with templates like JOBS act: - More angel and other funding mechanisms are being started each year, but to affect the concentration of wealth will take a huge fundamental cultural

+- shift about the game of business as a social enterprise; - 2050 is a long time away, there is enough time to make these changes; - Links between inequality and new (r) evolution of the market system is not clear; - Not sure if will sustain in enough time to make a difference; - ALL depends on how much we push it.